crossmar/website-source/content/home/hero.md

 active = true
 date = 2017-10-15T00:00:00

-title = "The Cross-Disciplinary Marine Studies (CROSSMAR) Laboratory"
+title = "Cross-Disciplinary Marine Studies (CROSSMAR) Laboratory, University of Haifa"

 # Order that this section will appear in.
 weight = 3